Phylum Protozoa (PROTOZOANS)

 Mitochondria of Protozoa

 Mitochondria of cells other than those of protozoans are ovoid structures with internal anatomy consisting of cristae or layers of double unit membranes crossing transversely.
-It is these cristae that characterise mitochondria, and are particularly important, as protozoan mitochondria are seldom ovoid, but generally elongated to various extents.
-In trypanosomes, mitochondria change in size and function during the life-history.
+It is these cristae that characterize mitochondria, and are particularly important, as protozoan mitochondria are seldom ovoid, but generally elongated to various extents.
+In trypanosomes, mitochondria change in size and function during their life history.
 In one phase, the bloodstream form, mitochondria are very reduced and poor in cristae, by which characteristic such forms are distinguished.
 The function of mitochondria is to release energy in usable form to the cell in the process called cellular respiration.

 Chloroplasts in Protozoa

-Chloroplasts are structures somewhat resembling mitochondria but which contain colour pigments.
-They give most plants their characteristic green colour.
+Chloroplasts are structures somewhat resembling mitochondria but which contain color pigments.
+They give most plants their characteristic green color.
 In some flagellated protozoans chloroplasts are green, but more typically they are yellowish-brown.
-These organelles serve to absorb energy from sunlight and convert light energy into chemical energy of sugar or starch.
+These organelles serve to absorb energy from sunlight and convert light energy into the chemical energy of sugar or starch.
 This is a process requiring dissolved carbon dioxide and water and is generally known as photosynthesis.